 Words are how we think and define the world around us.
 Words are human experience coded in something massive and yet extremely fluid – the language.
 The design relies on such elements and shares a long and dramatic history with writing.

 Just like designers build a collection of methods, principles, and tools, they tend to do the same with a vocabulary used in interfaces.
 Indeed, some companies have style guides.
 Then there are acknowledged guides like the Chicago Manual of Style, Microsoft Manual of Style, and Associated Press Manual.
 They contain general recommendations for writers and designers working on specific things – documents, guides, and other user-facing assets.
-They teach how to avoid confusion and ambiguity but while doing that, they put a lid on the actual voice of the product.
+They teach design thinking process steps and put a lid on the actual voice of the product.

 Design values individuality equally to usefulness.
 Tech culture took away individuality in writing only leaving it to the creative sphere.
 However, if the design speaks to the emotive perception, writing has to follow.